Get ready: Summer travel season is here. And we're here to help you do it better this year.

 But there are easy shortcuts to earning hotel status that are easily worth it.
 Two credit cards can easily earn you either Gold with Hilton and Marriott, or even Diamond status with Hilton Honors, and those come with plenty of benefits.

-Once again, The Platinum Card® from American Express pays off as it gets you automatic Hilton and Marriott Gold status.
+Once again, *amex platinum* pays off as it gets you automatic Hilton and Marriott Gold status.
 Registering for Gold status in either program is easy – just log into your Amex account and navigate to “benefits” to set it up.
+Hilton is our top choice, as Gold status gets you free breakfast for two at all properties abroad – or a daily food and beverage credit of up to $25 apiece in the U.S.

 But you can go even further with Hilton Diamond status.
 In addition to daily dining vouchers for breakfast or other meals, you get a better shot at upgrades and even more perks, like an annual weekend night certificate which can be redeemed at any Hilton property.
 You can unlock Hilton Diamond status with the Hilton Honors Aspire Card.

-Apply Here for the Hilton Honors Aspire Card (This is not an affiliate link).
+Apply Here for the Hilton Honors Aspire Card (for full disclosure, this is not an affiliate link).

 All information about the Hilton Aspire Card has been collected independently by Thrifty Traveler and has not been reviewed by the issuer.